lalitha145/Airlinereservation_System/README.md

-# Airlinereservation_System
  Introduction:

  In this project, I’ll show you how to create an Airline reservation system using java.
 This is a command-line user interface-based airline reservation system that allows you to check seat availability and reserve a seat if it is available.
 The system is designed with a switch case that gives you three options: view available seats, and reserve a seat.
 So, get a cup of coffee and use the airline reservation system.